pradeep-muthaiya/pradeep-muthaiya/README.md

-Hi my name is Pradeep Muthaiya and I am an AI / ML Enginner at Chase working.
+Hi my name is Pradeep Muthaiya and I am an AI / ML Enginner at Chase.
 I was a former student at UC Berkeley studying Computer Science and Statistics with an emphasis on neural networks and statistical modeling.
 In my free free time I like to go surfing, exercise, and watching Netflix.

 ## Projects
   - [AWS Stock Server](#github)